CARMA Placement Program

 WHY IS THE PLACEMENT PROGRAM NECESSARY?

-Horse ownership is…well…expensive.
+Horse ownership is expensive.
 This expense continues well beyond a horses’ racing career.
 Here is a little bit of math on retirement:

-- Monthly pasture board + care + hoof trimming + dental + worming = $300
+- Monthly pasture board + care + hoof trimming + dental + worming = $400 minimum

-There aren’t many owners out there in the position to pay over $50,000 to care for every retired horse they have owned for the rest of its life.
+There are not many owners out there in the position to pay over $70,000 to care for every retired horse they have owned for the rest of its life.
 Luckily, Thoroughbreds are not only good for racing; they can excel at any equine sport and make excellent riding and pleasure companions.

-Contact CARMA and fill out a horse INFORMATION FORM for consideration.
+Contact CARMA and fill out a horse INTAKE FORM for consideration.
+Forms are available from CARMA or on our website here.

 IS MY HORSE ELIGIBLE?